loadero/loadero-python/README.md

 - run - `loadero_python.resources.run`
 - test - `loadero_python.resources.test`

-All resources except classificators and metric paths are split into tree parts
+All resources except classificators and metric paths are split into three parts

-- `ResourceParams` - class that holds a single resource instances data.
+- `ResourceParams` - a class that holds a single resource instances data.
   (`TestParams`, `RunParams`, ...)

-- `ResourceAPI` - class that implements all available API operations for a specific resource. (`TestAPI`, `RunAPI`) Resource API's can be very different depending on the resource.
-For example `TestAPI` implements create, read, update and delete operations, but `ResultAPI` only read (that is because result is a read-only resource and has no create, update or delete operations in Loadero API).
+- `ResourceAPI` - a class that implements all available API operations for a specific resource. (`TestAPI`, `RunAPI`) Resource API's can be very different depending on the resource.
+For example, `TestAPI` implements create, read, update and delete operations, but `ResultAPI` only reads (that is because the result is a read-only resource and has no create, update or delete operations in Loadero API).

-- `Resource` - class that combines previously described `ResourceParams` and `ResourceAPI` classes to provide easy access to resources data and simple to use interface that operates with the resources data. (`Test`, `Run`, ...)
+- `Resource` - a class that combines previously described `ResourceParams` and `ResourceAPI` classes to provide easy access to resources data and simple to use interface that operates with the resources data. (`Test`, `Run`, ...)
   Every resource object has a `params` field - a `ResourceParams` object that